- The Washington Times - Friday, January 16, 2026

 Advertisement

-At the platform level in the U.S., reviews are under the purview of Section 230 of the Communications Decency Act, where Google is protected.
-Under the statute, companies are not obligated to remove reviews related to extortion, but can do so in “good faith.”
+At the platform level in the U.S., reviews are under Section 230 of the Communications Decency Act, which protects Google.
+Under the statute, companies are not obligated to remove reviews related to extortion but can do so in “good faith.”

 Reviews also fall under the Federal Trade Commission’s Trade Regulation Rule on the Use of Consumer Reviews and Testimonials, which says it is illegal for businesses to engage in fake review generation.
-But because the agency does not have substantial enforcement resources, it’s essentially “no man’s land,” said Mike Blumenthal, co-founder of market research agency Near Media.
+Because the agency does not have substantial enforcement resources, it is essentially “no man’s land,” said Mike Blumenthal, co-founder of market research agency Near Media.

 This enforcement vacuum basically gives tech companies a free pass, as it fails to hold them accountable for what happens on their platforms.